angeltried/angeltried/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-- 👋 Hi, I’m @angeltried
+- 👋 Hi, I’m @angeltried a fan of Github
-- 👀 I’m interested in ...
+- 👀 I’m interested in growth
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to run the llc im employeed to.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate maybe some skills
-- 📫 How to reach me ...
+- 📫 How to reach me angeltried@icloud.com

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 🛠️ Languages and Tools: